Ravens GM calls sexual misconduct allegations against Justin Tucker 'concerning'

 Terry Fontenot on what to do with Kirk Cousins: ‘We have to do what’s right for the Falcons’

-The Falcons contend that Cousins still is their backup quarterback, while his release appears inevitable.
+The Atlanta Falcons contend that Kirk Cousins still is their backup quarterback, while his release appears inevitable.

 Featured